astroufsc/chimera/docs/chimerafordevs.rst

    [date] WARNING chimera.example1 (example1) example1.py:17 My param1=a string parameter

-The first three lines are from :meth:`__start__` calling :meth:`doSomething`, and later three from our client calling it again.
+The first three lines are from :meth:`__start__` calling :meth:`do_something`, and later three from our client calling it again.

 In :file:`client.py`, you see we create a normal :class:`Manager`, just like in server.py, but we only use this :class:`Manager` to get access to :class:`Example1` running on other :class:`Manager` (localhost:8000).

-:meth:`Manager.getProxy` returns a :class:`Proxy` object for the specifies Location.
+:meth:`Manager.get_proxy` returns a :class:`Proxy` object for the specifies Location.
 For all purposes this :class:`Proxy` class acts like the original object, so you can call any method just like you would with the original object.